trofi/trofi.github.io.gen/posts/292-nix-language-nondeterminism-example.md

 Note how `b` is not causing any troubles in the first case but fails in the second case.

-And more: if we just rename `a` and `b` in the first case the behaviour will change (needs an interpreter restart):
+And more: if we just rename `a` and `b` in the first case the behavior will change (needs an interpreter restart):

 ```
 nix-repl> { b = 1; a = throw "meh"; } == { b = 2; a = 1; }